semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 that is used for deleting Semaphore 2.0 projects and secrets.

-Note that when you delete a secret, then that particular secret will disappear from the active organization and Semaphore 2.0 projects that are using it will be affected.
+Note that when you delete a secret, then that particular secret will disappear from the active organization and all Semaphore 2.0 projects that are using it will be affected.

 When you use `sem delete` to delete a project then that particular project is deleted from the active organization of the active user.